HTC Vive Air VR headset is a sports shoe for the face

 The Vive Air seems like a logical step for HTC given the boom in home fitness-related product sales brought about by the global pandemic.

-With the Oculus Quest 2 proving the most successful of the mainstream VR headsets so far, HTC’s upcoming device can re-establish the brand’s foothold in the virtual wearable industry.
+With the Oculus Quest 2 proving the most successful of the mainstream VR headsets so far, this potentially-upcoming HTC device could re-establish the brand's foothold in the virtual wearable industry.

 More than just a shrewd business move, though, the Vive Air taps into perhaps the most apt use of VR to date – virtual workouts.
 Dance, yoga and boxing programs seem primed to occupy virtual spaces in the near future, and this could prove a major step in the direction for a technology that has struggled to establish a real sense of purpose.

-As it happens, the company’s ViveCon 2021 event is scheduled to take place in May – so we expect to hear more around then.
+In any case, the company’s ViveCon 2021 event is scheduled to take place in May – so we expect to hear more regarding the device around then.

 - This futuristic VR tech could be a game-changer for virtual reality headsets